-A recent Accenture study revealed that four in five executives (79%) agree that organisations are basing their most critical systems and strategies on data, yet many haven’t invested in the capabilities to verify the truth within it.
+A recent Accenture study revealed that four in five executives (79%) agree that organizations are basing their most critical systems and strategies on data, yet many haven’t invested in the capabilities to verify the truth within it.

 If an organisation’s workplace analytic experts don’t validate the current data, it could be troublesome to manage business information going forward.
 Data verification is an integral part of all the trends we’ve mentioned and it is a wider part of the co-creation of solutions.

 Eliminating duplicates, enabling better data discovery, illuminating dark data helps organizations in maintaining data sanctity and can help in arriving at accurate business decisions.